navikt/nada/docs/share-insight/data-packages.md

 ```

 :::info
 Take note of the ID.
-You will need this if you would like to update the datapackage
+You will need this if you would like to update the data package
 :::

 ### Adding a view and ressourcefiles